 W. H. Hindle.
 A Guide to Writing for the United Nations.
 New York: United Nations, 1984.

-Get in touch to discuss whether we might be a good fit for your non-fiction scholarly writing project!
+Get in touch to discuss whether we might be a good fit for your scholarly or international development writing project!

 [Edited 23 May 2023: Thanks to Jack Alexander for pointing out an error!
 If you need a good, helpful academic and non-fiction proofreader, go find Jack 😉 ]